Graduate Global Opportunities

 Students may fulfill the practical requirements of the IHC by incorporating Peace Corps service into their MS program to complete a Peace Corps Master's International.
 The Peace Corps funds travel and living expenses, offers health and dental coverage, and arranges for student loan deferral during the 27-month term of service.

-We recommend checking with nursing faculty regularly engaged in global research projects that may coincide with your academic interests; there may be opportunities to integrate work on such projects with a required course or clinical integration.
+The Office of Global Outreach recommends checking with nursing faculty regularly engaged in global research projects that may coincide with your academic interests as there may be opportunities to integrate work on such projects with a required course or clinical integration.
 Please visit the Faculty Global Engagement page to learn more about faculty members and their geographic and clinical areas of experience.

 The mission of MICHR's education and training programs is to provide engaging and effective multidisciplinary education, career development, and mentoring programs aimed at increasing the number of high-quality clinical and translational researchers across a broad career continuum.
 The Global Summer Research Program includes a 3-week component conducting field research in Kenya.